Rade58/shopify-theme-development/README.md

 LIKE YOU SEE THIS FILE IS INSIDE CONFIGURATION FOLDER

-**this is used for adding some settings into your editor; and what you add it is going to be seen in your editor like something that you can apply by editing inside editor**
+**this is used for adding some settings (`SOME PART OF UI OF EDITOR`) into your editor; and what you add it is going to be seen in your editor like something that you can apply by editing inside editor**

 ## HOW IT WORKS, I'LL SHOW YOU FROM EXAMPLE